EleutherAI/gpt-neox/README.md

 We provide containers for [Apptainer](#apptainer) (formerly Singularity) and [Docker](#docker) under [containers](https://github.com/EleutherAI/gpt-neox/blob/main/containers/).

+For the custom Transformer Engine and B200 image build workflow, see the [container image guide](containers/README.md).

 #### Docker

 If you prefer to run NeoX in a Docker container, we provide a Dockerfile and docker-compose configuration.